-With the exception of Lower Ecorse Creek Dump (Wyandotte, Michigan) which is being listed based on ATSDR health advisory criteria, the Headquarters docket for this rule contains HRS score sheets for the final sites; Documentation Records for the sites describing the information used to compute the scores; pertinent information regarding statutory requirements or EPA listing policies that affect the sites; a list of documents referenced in each of the Documentation Records; comments received; and the Agency's responses to those comments.
-The Agency's responses are contained in the "Support Document forthe Revised National Priorities List Final Rule - May 1994."
+The Headquarters docket for this rule contains HRS score sheets for the final sites; Documentation Records for the sites describing the information used to compute the scores; pertinent information regarding statutory requirements or EPA listing policies that affect the sites; a list of documents referenced in each of the Documentation Records; comments received; and the Agency's responses to those comments.
+The Agency's responses are contained in the "Support Document forthe Revised National Priorities List Final Rule - December 1994."

-Except for the ATSDR health advisory criteria site mentioned above, each Regional docket contains all the information in the Headquarters docket, plus the actual reference documents containing the data principally relied upon by EPA in calculating or evaluating the HRS score for the site.
+Each Regional docket contains all the information in the Headquarters docket, plus the actual reference documents containing the data principally relied upon by EPA in calculating or evaluating the HRS score for the site.
 These reference documents are available only in the Regional dockets.
-For the Lower Ecorse Creek Dump site which is being listed on the basis of health advisory criteria, both the Headquarters and Regional dockets contain the public health advisory issued by ATSDR, and EPA memoranda supporting the findings that the release poses a significant threat to public health and that it would be more cost-effective to use remedial rather than removal authorities at the site.